jakubhalik/text_kuba/README.md

-# READ THE BASH SCRIPTS BEFORE RUNNING THEM! - U don't want to delete your databases on accident.
+# READ THE BASH SCRIPTS BEFORE RUNNING THEM! - U don't want to delete your databases on an accident.

 # This project is NOT fininshed yet, it is still a work in progress